iron-fish/ironfish/ironfish-cli/STYLE_GUIDE.md

 ## Output

+When designing the output for a command, commands should output human readable output and not machine readable output.
+This means you should use components under the `ui` module such as `card`, `table`, or normal logs.
+It's fine if you only display a simplified version of the output.If the user needs the full data in machine readable format they can use the `--json` flag.

+You can categorize commands in a few ways, and you will design their output differently depending on the purpose of the command.
+You have output commands (status, chain:blocks:info, wallet:transactions), operation commands (stop, wallet:rename).

+### JSON Output

+We want to support JSON output in all data commands.
+This will allow developers to use our CLI for basic automating purposes avoiding the need to set up an HTTP client.

+If a command returns data it should have `static enableJsonFlag = true` and return an object with the JSON data in the command.
+The output JSON will automatically be colorized.
+See more here, https://oclif.io/docs/json/

+It's OK to both return an object and use `log` even if JSON is not enabled.
+If you need custom logic and don't want to rely on returning the JSON, you can use `jsonEnabled()` and the `ui.json()` component to manually log colorized JSON.

+This is not necessary for operation commands that perform actions and quit such as `wallet:rename`.

 ### Progress

 Many commands need to run long running operations.
 The CLI should not look like it's unresponsive.
 For example, `ironfish wallet:post` posts a transaction and optionally sends it to the network: